scrapinghub/spidermon/docs/source/settings.rst

 Default: ``[]``

-List of dictionaries, each dictionary stands for a ``MonitorSuite`` with one or more tests to be executed when the spider is opened.
+List of dictionaries describing :ref:`expression monitors<topics-expression-monitors>` to run when a spider is opened.

-Please refer to :ref:`expression-monitors` to better understand what is a Expression Monitor.

 .. _SPIDERMON_ENGINE_STOP_MONITORS: